If you’re visiting Falmouth, why not head to Pendennis Castle and watch 500 years of history come alive?

-Pendennis Castle is one of the most mighty fortresses in Cornwall.
-Built in the 16th century is a fine example of a Henrician castle and is very well preserved.
+Pendennis Castle is one of the most impressive fortresses in Cornwall.
+Built in the 16th century, it is a fine example of a well-preserved Henrician castle.

 It overlooks the Fal Estuary and Carrick Roads, with amazing sweeping views across the river and sea.

 No, Pendennis Castle is run by the English Heritage.
 Therefore, you will need to be an English Heritage or Cornwall Heritage Trust member to qualify for free entry.

 Pendennis Castle is a fascinating place.
 It was built by Henry VIII in 1539 to defend the Cornish coast.